Sensitivity analysis for contamination in egocentric-network randomized trials with interference: Sensitivity analysis for contamination

 Propositions~\ref{prop:ie_sa} and \ref{prop:de_sa} establish that the bias-corrected estimators of the indirect and direct effects depend on the unknown exposure probabilities $\pi_i^a$ and $\pi_i^e$ of alters and egos, respectively, in the population network $\bA$.
 For the direct effect, the bias-corrected estimator also depends on the sensitivity parameter $\kappa$.
 We now illustrate how the computation of $\pi_i^a$ and $\pi_i^e$ reduces to specification of edge-level probabilities or the expected number of missing alter--ego and ego--ego edges.
 These specifications form the basis of our sensitivity parameters.
 Importantly, while we maintain the design-based framework, implying that the population network $\bA$ is fixed, its full structure is unobserved.
 Consequently, we treat the presence of missing edges as uncertain for the purpose of the sensitivity analysis.
 We do not posit a generative superpopulation model for $\bA$.
 Rather, we define sensitivity parameters to model our uncertainty about the missing alter--ego and ego--ego edges.
-Therefore, probability statements about missing edges should be interpreted accordingly.
+Therefore, all subsequent probability statements regarding missing edges should be interpreted strictly as quantifications of this uncertainty.